rojaster/jDotlib/README.md

     1) Graph attributes is not emitted correctly
     2) EdgeOp has DIRECTED type always ( -> ) and GraphType is not correlate with it
     3) Subgraphs clusters is not working now
+    4) DIRECTED Graph doesn't writes a name when creates dot representation
+    5) Attribute could not be deleted